ShenHongbo98/AI-Trader/README.md

 Usage ：

 Go into trading-bot-master folder in terminal and do pip3 install -r requirements.txt

+pip install time

-After you install all related library Do
+After you install all related library do

 python eval.py data/train.csv --model-name model_double-dqn_GOOG_50 --debug

 Then our model evaluation start

 Return to the previous folder for test-client

 Click on the index.html and open it in your browser.
 Make sure that you have VPN connection (Can't be used in China becuase of the restriction)

 It is then ready to be used!
 Enjoy!